caoyu-noob/TASA/README.md

 # TASA: Twin Answer Sentences Attack for Adversarial Context Generation in Question Answering
-Code for anonymous paper submission of ARR Dec.
-2021.

-##Environment
+Implementation for EMNLP 2022 paper TASA by Yu Cao, Dianqi Li, Meng Fang, Tianyi Zhou, Jun Gao, Yibing Zhan and Dacheng Tao.

+## Environment

 You need Python>=3.7.0

 I have put some main packages required under `requirements.txt` in the root directory.

-Your may encounter module missing error, please fix them according to the system log.
+Your may still encounter dependency missing errors, please fix them according to the system output.

-##Preparation
+We use a single 16GB V100 GPU or a single 12GB RTX 3080Ti GPU in our experiments.
+At least 12GB GPU memory is needed.

+## Preparation

-####1 You need to download the following models
+#### 1 You need to download the following models
 1. [USE model](https://tfhub.dev/google/universal-sentence-encoder/4), put it under `USE_PATH`
 2. [Small size GPT2 model](https://huggingface.co/gpt2/), put it under `GPT2_PATH`
 3. [BERT base uncased model](https://huggingface.co/bert-base-uncased), put it under `BERT_PATH`